 What to Look for When Buying a Small Kitchen Appliance

 What is "small" to some may not mean "small" to you.
-If you have very limited cabinet or counter space, the appliance's footprint is a crucial factor to consider when shopping.
-Make sure to measure your space before you make the purchase.
+If you have very limited cabinet or counter space, the appliance's size is a crucial factor to consider when shopping.
+It can help to measure your space before you make the purchase.

-If the small appliance is going to sit on your countertop, it means it will become part of your kitchen decor.
+If the small appliance is going to sit on your countertop, it will become part of your kitchen décor.
 Make sure you choose a model with a color and style that works in your space and has a look that will please you every day.

 Price and Value

 Whether you have a budget or not, price is always an important factor to consider.
-A small appliance may be higher in price because it has extra features that you may not use, or its price tag is based on the brand's popularity.
+With more expensive items, you may be paying for features you won't use, or the price tag may be based on the brand's popularity.
 Consider the product's value when it comes to your needs and personal preferences.

 Frequency of Use